 But the key element that makes Inception so good, an element that stands above the rest, is the galvanising performance of Leonardo DiCaprio, and co-star Joseph Gordon-Levitt.
 Both these actors do a superb job in their respective roles, with DiCaprio getting the lion’s share of dialogue leaving Gordon-Levitt to brood and grin in what is essentially a “sidekick” role.
 DiCaprio, an actor whose ability is gradually improving since he managed to squirm his way through Cameron’s Titanic, does what I feel is his best work here.
 Cobb is a vastly flawed individual, and rather than make us hate him for his actions (which, when you stand back and look at it are quite reprehensible from a moral point of view), DiCaprio actually engenders some sympathy.
 It’s not an incredibly emotional journey he takes us on, even if the themes around his character are incredibly emotional, but his convincing and uninhibited portrayal of a man desperate to see his children is powerful indeed.
 I’ll stick my neck out now and say that both DiCaprio and Gordon-Levitt could be up for an Oscar next year.
 Both are exceptionally good.

-Okay, so you’ve noticed that I’ve only given this film an 8/10.
-What’s wrong with it then?
-There’s a few things I’d like to point out.
+Inception isn’t, however, without flaw.
 The first is the dearth of character development beyond Cobb and Arthur; none of the other characters are allowed the same dramatic arc that Cobb goes on, and this imbalance in audience empathy for the rest of the cast is tangible when the stakes are raised in the final act.
 I would agree with those who argue that a film with such a large cast cannot possibly hold such a trove of depth of character, but I say that Inception’s second-tier characters are given particularly short thrift by Nolan in this instance.
 Perhaps it was intentional, perhaps not, but that’s the way I feel.
 Ellen Page, as the second lead female in the piece (behind Marion Cotillard as Cobb’s wife) is given the worst of the character stuff: she’s the one who discovers the secrets Cobb has , and tries to get him to open up to her.
 At times, I felt Ariadne was merely in the film just for this to happen, rather than any organic reason (except she can draw a maze real quick like!), a foil of sorts for the usually unflappable Cobb.
 Ariadne wasn’t well written enough for me to feel that her actions were either justified or mitigated, instead she was just there, like a pimple you can’t pop.
 Tom Hardy, as Eames, is probably as close to “comedy relief” in Inception as you’re likely to get, since the film doesn’t lend itself to a lot of funny bits.
 Strangely, he doesn’t get Inception’s best line, however: that honour is up to Gordon-Levitt.
 The dark nature of the film is such that humour is virtually strip-mined from the script, something which may have actually improved the story.
 Hardy doesn’t get a lot to do, really, which is disappointing because he’s normally a great dramatic actor.